conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

   Boost, Qt, FFmpeg, and many more), tested across a broad compiler and OS matrix, available with a `self.requires()` line.
-- **Binary caching.** Compiled dependencies are reused across builds, Python versions, and CI runs — rebuilt only when settings actually change.
+- **Binary caching.** Compiled dependencies are reused across builds, Python versions, and CI runs, rebuilt only when settings actually change.
 - **Profiles and lockfiles.** The same Conan profiles your team uses for C/C++ work apply to the wheel build.
 Lockfiles pin exact versions and revisions of every transitive dependency so developer and CI builds use the same graph.